-For the purposes of the General Data Protection Regulation (GDPR) the data controller is FTFT UK Limited, registered at Devonshire House, 1 Mayfair Place, London United Kingdom, W1J 8AJ.
+For the purpose of the General Data Protection Regulation (GDPR) the data controller is FTFT UK LIMITED, registered at Devonshire House, 1 Mayfair Place, London, W1J 8AJ.
 If you have any further questions, you can reach our Data Protection Officer on email@example.com.

-We process data collected from you, your bank, and third parties, to make us work for you, and comply with regulatory obligations.
+We process data collected from you, your bank, and third parties, to make Orbit work for you, and comply with regulatory obligations.
 In short, most importantly we use:

-Certain additional information may be collected depending on whether you have asked for certain services to be offered or provided to you, e.g. occupation, name of employer.
+Certain additional information may be collected depending if you have asked for certain services to be offered or provided to you, e.g. occupation, name of employer.

 This is information we require to unlock additional features upon your request and to fulfil the associated contract, or information we might request from you to perform our regulatory obligations:

-When you use the app or visit our website, we automatically collect information, including personal information, about the parts of the Service you use, and how you use them.
-This information is necessary for the adequate performance of the contract between us, to enable us to fulfil our regulatory requirements, and given our legitimate interest in being able to provide the Service:
+When you use Orbit, or visit our website, we automatically collect information, including personal information, about the parts of the Orbit Service you use, and how you use them.
+This information is necessary for the adequate performance of the contract between us, to enable us to fulfil our regulatory requirements, and given our legitimate interest in being able to provide the Orbit Service:

-We receive the following personal information about you from our third-party service providers who assist us in providing some or all the Service:
+We receive the following personal information about you from our third party service providers who assist us in providing some or all of the Service:

-To provide and improve the product — we process the information we collect given our legitimate interest in improving the Service we provide, and to fulfil the contract we have with you:
+To provide and improve the Orbit product — we process the information we collect given our legitimate interest in improving the Orbit Service, and in order to fulfil the contract we have with you:

 To prevent fraud, and ensure compliance with regulatory obligations — we process the information we collect given our legitimate interest to protect us from fraud, and to comply with our regulatory obligations: